MicrosoftDocs/xamarin-docs/docs/xamarin-forms/data-cloud/consuming/aws.md

 The `SelectAsync` method accepts a `SelectRequest` instance as a parameter, which specifies a `Select` query expression in it's `SelectExpression` property.
 The format of the query expression is similar to the format of the standard SQL `SELECT` statement.
 For more information about the query expression, see [Using Select to Create Amazon SimpleDB Queries](http://docs.aws.amazon.com/AmazonSimpleDB/latest/DeveloperGuide/UsingSelect.html) on Amazon's website.

 > [!NOTE]
-> **Note**: Be careful to follow the quoting rules when constructing the query expression.
+> Be careful to follow the quoting rules when constructing the query expression.
 For more information, see [Select Quoting Rules](http://docs.aws.amazon.com/AmazonSimpleDB/latest/DeveloperGuide/QuotingRulesSelect.html) on Amazon's website.

 The `SelectAsync` method returns a response containing a collection of items and associated attributes that match the query expression.
 This collection is then converted to a `List` of `TodoItem` instances for display.